qemu/qemu/docs/devel/tcg.rst

 QEMU's dynamic translation backend is called TCG, for "Tiny Code Generator".
 For more information, please take a look at ``tcg/README``.

-Some notable features of QEMU's dynamic translator are:
+The following sections outline some notable features and implementation details of QEMU's dynamic translator.

 CPU state optimisations
 -----------------------

-The target CPUs have many internal states which change the way it evaluates instructions.
+The target CPUs have many internal states which change the way they evaluate instructions.
 In order to achieve a good speed, the translation phase considers that some state information of the virtual CPU cannot change in it.
 The state is recorded in the Translation Block (TB).
 If the state changes (e.g. privilege level), a new TB will